Complexity-Based Prompting for Multi-Step Reasoning: Experiments

 \textbf{Confounder Analysis}\quad\quad

 All experiments so far keeps the number of instance to be 8 in all prompts.
 Yet when choosing complex examples with more reasoning steps, we observe that the following factors are correlated (also illustrated in Fig.~\ref{fig:exp:confounders}): (1). when \textit{per-case reasoning step} increases (for example, in GSM8K we choose cases with 9 reasoning steps), the \textit{total number of step} in the whole prompt also increase~(in GSM8K, we have 8 cases in the prompt, so there are 8 × 9 = 72 steps in total).
 This might be compensated by using \textit{more number of simple cases} (e.g., 24 simple cases, each with 3 steps, can also make 72 steps in total).
 These factors are shown in the upper part of Table~\ref{tab:exp:confounder}.
 (2). when \textit{per-case step} increases, the \textit{full length of the prompt} (= number of characters) also increases, which may be compensated by longer (more characters) but less step examples.
 These factors are shown in the lower part of Table~\ref{tab:exp:confounder}.
 From the accuracy results we can see that: (1). keeping full number of reasoning steps the same, using more number of simple cases does not outperform less number of complex cases; (2). longest prompts does not outperform complex prompts.
-This means that despite the existence of confounders, the number of reasoning steps per example is the most prominent factor for performance gain.
+(3). yet we do need a moderate per-step length because keeping total number of step 72, moderate per-step length prompts outperforms shorter per-step length prompts.
+This means that despite the existence of confounders, the number of reasoning steps per example is the most prominent factor for performance gain given moderate per-step length.

 \textbf{Voting among Complex Chains Outperforms Voting among All}\quad\quad

 Now we analyze the properties of complexity-based consistency, which generalizes the reasoning complexity selection criteria from the input space (prompts) to the output space (sampled solutions from the language model).
 Complexity-based consistency first sample $N$ reasoning chains from the model, then take the majority answer voted from the top $K$ complex chains.
 Here we set $N=50$, and control $K=10, 20, 30, 40, 50$.
 Note that when $K=50$ we recover the original self-consistency (no complexity-based selection).
 As a further comparison, we consider the other way around: instead of voting over top $K$ complex samples, we vote over top $K$ simple samples.
 As is shown in Fig.~\ref{fig:exp:voting}, we see: (1). voting over simple samples always \textit{underperform} full sample; , indicating this is not a correct direction for performance; (2). both datasets achieve the best performance on some $K^\star < N$ with complex voting.
 These results again, validate the choice of complex samples.